 Taking care of yourself during treatment

 Each patient’s treatment experience is different.
-Most patients experience some, but not all, of the symptoms listed here.
+Most patients experience some, but not all, symptoms.
 The information in this section is offered as a resource for patients and family members.
-Please talk with your nurse and doctor about specific concerns.
+Please talk with your nurse or physician about specific concerns.

-Supportive and Palliative Care Service is here to prevent and relieve suffering and to support the best possible quality of life for patients and their families, regardless of the stage of their disease.
-Supportive and palliative care can be delivered along with life-prolonging treatment.
-Their goal includes enhancing quality of life for patients and families, helping with decision-making, and providing opportunities for personal growth.
+Supportive and palliative care is here to prevent and relieve suffering and to support the best possible quality of life for patients and their families, regardless of the stage of their disease.